OpenTechSchool-Leipzig/poll_app/README.md

 When this setup is finished, type `npm run userlist` and copy the id of the user you want to promote.
 No you can run `npm run promte <userID>`, where you replace `<userID>` with the copied ID.

 Congratulations the setup is finished!:tada: Now you can sign in to the dashboard and are prepared to contribute to the project! :sparkles:

+Bonus: use the firebase cli to update rules and the cloudfunctions.

 ### Issues and Project